-Any person whose permit request is denied in full or in part may appeal the decision to the Managing Director of the Airport by means of a letter stating the grounds therefore, within five (5) business days of receiving a response from the Airport Operations Director or designee.
-The Managing Director of the Airport or designee shall review the initial permit decision and the appeal, and shall issue a written decision affirming the denial or challenged limitation, or granting or modifying the permit requested, within five (5) business days of receipt of such appeal.
-This decision shall be sent by certified mail to the supervisor or the proposed activity at the address provided on the application, with a copy by email, and shall be effective upon such service.
+Any person or organization whose permit request is denied in full or in part may appeal the decision to the Airport Director of by means of a letter stating the grounds therefore, within five (5) business days of receiving a response from the Director, Airport Operations or designee.
+The Airport Director of the or designee shall review the initial permit decision and the appeal, and shall issue a written decision affirming the denial or challenged limitation, or granting or modifying the permit requested, within five (5) business days of receipt of such appeal.
+This decision shall be sent by certified mail to the permit applicant at the address provided on the application, with a copy by email, and shall be effective upon such service.
 It shall constitute a final decision of the Department.